SAP-samples/teched2023-DT164/exercises/ex2/README.md

 # Exercise 2 - Scope and Organizational Structure Phase

-In this exercise, we will learn to perform scoping and creating organizational structure.
+In this exercise, we will learn to perform scoping and create organizational structure.

 ## Exercise 2.1 Define Scope(incl.
 CLT)